-I’m probably several months (maybe even years) late on this meme, but oh well…and besides, I haven’t written nearly as much about music as I’d thought I would when I started this blog.
+I’m probably several months (maybe even years) late on this meme, but oh well.
+Besides, I haven’t written nearly as much about music as I’d thought I would when I started this blog.
 Anyway, here are fifteen formative albums, roughly in the order I discovered them:

 1. Sgt.
 Pepper’s Lonely Hearts Club Band, The Beatles, 1967.
 Okay, not a very original pick…but hey.
-I grew up in a family of classical musicians.
-When I was a kid, this was the only rock album they owned.
-(Except for some Rolling Stones album, but I’m just going to pretend that didn’t exist…) At the time, I think I seized on Sgt.
+I grew up in a family of classical musicians, and when I was a kid this was the only rock album they owned.
+(Except for some Rolling Stones album, but I’m just going to pretend that didn’t exist.)
+At the time, I think I seized on Sgt.
 Pepper’s because it was a not-classical album, but I think in some way it must have led me, however indirectly, toward the weird, highly produced stuff I listen to now.

 2. Freedom of Choice, Devo, 1980.
 “Whip It” was the first single I ever bought, and I’m guessing Freedom of Choice was the first album.
 This band kind of jumped the shark in the late eighties, but at its best Devo — with its robotic beats, heavy innovative synthesizers, and underrated songwriting — was far more inventive and influential than anyone gave them credit for.
 On the whole I think I prefer their 1981 follow-up New Traditionalists, but Freedom of Choice was definitely the gateway drug to my first ever favorite band.